-- Fair value through profit or loss ('FVPL'); - > Fair value through other comprehensive income ('FVOCI'); or - Amortised cost
+- Fair value through profit or loss ('FVPL'); - Fair value through other comprehensive income ('FVOCI'); or - Amortised cost

 The Company classifies its trade and other payables and trade and other receivables at amortised cost.
+Prior to 01 January 2018, trade and other receivables were classified under loans and receivables.